ebresafegaga/csc415/README.md

 $ ./move.sh
 ```

-- If you're on Wnidows, copy it to that folder yourself
+- If you're on Windows, copy it to that folder yourself

 ### Run the server